Organizing resources

 We recommend following a naming convention for workspaces to maintain consistency and clarity.
 The recommended format is: <business-unit>-<app-name>-<layer>-<env> where:

-<business-unit>: The business unit or team that owns the workspace.<app-name>: The name of the application or service that the workspace manages.<layer>: The layer of the infrastructure that the workspace manages (e.g.,network,compute,data,app).<env>: The environment that the workspace manages (e.g.,dev,test,prod).
+<business-unit>: The business unit or team that owns the workspace.<app-name>: The name of the application or service that the workspace manages.<layer>: The layer of the infrastructure that the workspace manages (for examplenetwork,compute,data,app).<env>: The environment that the workspace manages (for exampledev,test,prod).

-Many application teams will not need the layer component in the name as the infrastructure they need for their application is relatively simple.
-To standardize, the string main or app can be used in place of the layer component.
-This will help to maintain consistency across the organization.
+Many application teams do not need the layer component in the name as the infrastructure they need for their application is clear.
+However, to standardize, consider use of the string main or app in place of the layer component as this helps maintain consistency across the organization.
+This field is also useful for delineation if the team splits into two as your business grows.

 Multi-workspace patterns

-Most Terraform deployments will use more than one workspace to manage application infrastructure, with the baseline being one workspace per environment.
-While it may be possible to manage an application's entire infrastructure in a single workspace, it is not recommended due to considerations such as prod/nonprod separation, blast radius, volatility, team responsibilities, resource scale, graph size, memory requirements and plan times.
-These concepts are explored further in Best Practices - Workspaces - Terraform Enterprise.
+Most Terraform deployments use more than one workspace to manage application infrastructure, with the baseline being one workspace per environment.
+Do not aim to manage an application's entire infrastructure in a single workspace.
+It is not recommended due to considerations such as prod/nonprod separation, blast radius, volatility, team responsibilities, resource scale, graph size, memory requirements and plan times.
+We explore these concepts in Best Practices - Workspaces - Terraform Enterprise.

 Splitting the configuration over multiple workspaces solves these problems, but at the cost of increased complexity.

-- Some form of orchestration is required to ensure workspaces run when required based on changes to upstream workspaces, and in the correct sequence.
+- Use orchestration to ensure workspaces run when required based on changes to upstream workspaces, and in the correct sequence.
 This can be in the form of workspace run triggers, Terraform orchestration code (

 - It is more difficult for users to keep track of resources when spread over multiple workspaces

-Thus the overall function of a collection of workspaces may depend on multiple Terraform configurations, workspace variables and variable sets, workspace outputs and corresponding data sources, TFE workspace state sharing permissions, TFE workspace run triggers, and CICD pipeline definitions.
-This can be hard to set up, maintain and troubleshoot.
+Thus the overall function of a collection of workspaces may depend on multiple Terraform configurations, workspace variables and variable sets, workspace outputs and corresponding data sources, Terraform Enterprise workspace state sharing permissions, workspace run triggers, and CI/CD pipeline definitions.

 Terraform Stacks